wtsi-hgi/hgi-cloud/docs/setup.md

 ## Preparing the Required Files

-The following preparatory steps are required, just once, regardless of the scenario in which you want to use the provisioning software, given that you safely store and keep all your files that you are going to create.
+The following preparatory steps are required, just once, regardless of the scenario in which you want to use the *provisioning software*, given that you safely store and keep all your files that you are going to create.